Gentrification: Health

-Displacement carries many health implications that contribute to disparities among populations such as the poor, women, children, the elderly, and members of racial/ethnic minority groups.
-These specific populations are at an increased risk for the negative consequences of gentrification.
-Studies indicate that vulnerable populations typically have shorter life expectancy; higher cancer rates; more birth defects; greater infant mortality; and higher incidence of asthma, diabetes, and cardiovascular disease.
-Displacement due to gentrification limits access to or availability to housing affordability, healthy food alternatives, transportation, education institutions, outdoor and green space, exercise facilities, and social networks.
-Limits to these effects can lead to changes in stress levels, injuries, violence, crime, incarceration rates, mental health, and social and environmental justice.
-Research found that gentrification leads to job losses by 63% on prior residents, which forces most of them to find work farther from their homes.
-Careful consideration of zoning, neighborhood design, and affordability is vital to mitigating the impacts of gentrification.
 A culmination of recent research suggests that gentrification has both detrimental and beneficial effects on health.

 A 2020 review found that studies tended to show adverse health impacts for Black residents and elderly residents in areas undergoing gentrification.

 A 2019 study in New York, found that gentrification has no impact on rates of asthma or obesity among low-income children.
-Growing up in gentrifying neighborhoods was associated with moderate increases in being diagnosed with anxiety or depression between ages 9-11 relative to similar children raised in non-gentrifying areas.
+Growing up in gentrifying neighborhoods was associated with moderate increases in being diagnosed with anxiety or depression between ages 9–11 relative to similar children raised in non-gentrifying areas.
 The effects of gentrification on mental health were most prominent for children living in market-rate (rather than subsidized) housing, which lead the authors of the study to suggest financial stress as a possible mechanism.

+Preventing or mitigating gentrification is thought to be a method to promote health equity.